ManueGE/Boxfit/app/src/main/java/com/manuege/boxfitapp/NOTES.md

 # NOTES:

-## To do

 ## Known issues
 - Lists must be initialized (ToMany already does it)

-## Code generation checks
-- disallow JsonSerializable in generic classes, but allow it in its concrete subclasses.
+- JsonSerializable not allowed in generic classes, but allow it in its concrete subclasses.
-- Make distinction between primary types (must have a default value) and classes (don't need it)
-- Just strings and longs valid as PK

 ## Pending tests
 - Maybe write a test to check all the types